Collins beats Bellar in circuit court judge race

 Collins claimed 63.8% of the vote, while Bellar won 36.2% of the 23,853 ballots cast.
 The two were competing for a vacancy left when Judge John Wootten Jr. retired in January.

 The 15th Judicial District covers Jackson, Macon, Smith, Trousdale and Wilson counties.
-At press time, Collins has not returned a request for comment on his victory.
+Collins did not return a request for comment on his victory.

 “Our Founding Fathers and Mothers decided that we’d have free and fair elections, and I respect and honor that,” Bellar said.
 “We ran a good clean campaign, and I’m proud of all the support we received.
 I wish Judge Collins well.”